 If you open the Add2Exchange Console after you start the Add2Exchange (A2E) Service, the A2E Service will the stop automatically.

-When you close the A2E Console it may or may not ask you to start the service (does not in Win 2008 R2).
-If it asks you, then start it.
-If not you can start the Add2Exchange Service from the Services Control Manager (services.msc) applet with the A2E Service Account Credentials.
-The SQL 2005 A2ESQLServer Instance should also be started with the A2E Service Account Credentials.
+When you close the A2E Console it will ask you to start the Add2Exchange Service.
+Start it.
+If if fails, check password starting the Add2Exchange Service.
+You can start the Add2Exchange Service from the Services Control Manager (services.msc) applet with the A2E Service Account Credentials.
+The SQL2005 Express A2ESQLServer Instance should also be started with the A2E Service Account Credentials, but SQL2008 should be started as local system account.
 We have made a white DidItBetter Management Console (DidItBetter MMC.msc) on your desktop which combines many useful features used in A2E for ease of use.

 How A2E works:

 The Add2Exchange Service is in memory 24/7 365.
-When it hits the initial sync cycle or on the timed interval, the A2E Director comes into memory and directs the program on which folder type to replicate.
+When it hits the first sync cycle or on the timed interval, the Add2Agent comes into memory and directs the program on which folder type to replicate.

-If you open Task manager and go to processes tab and sort by image name for all users, it shows the A2ESP program getting some CPU time, sometimes in bursts.
-Again, when it is done with that relationship, it will drop, and if there is another one, the A2E Director will direct the A2ESP to load and process that relationship.
-If you have Start and Stop logging on from within the Add2Exchange Console, Services, Utility, it will put a success audit in the Add2Exchange Event log.
+If you open Task manager and go to processes tab and sort by image name for all users, it shows the Add2Agent program getting some CPU time, sometimes in bursts.
+That program usuallyi stays in memory during the entire processing of all relationships of that folder type.
+When it is done with that relationship type, it will drop, and if there is another one, the Add2Agent will direct to load and process that relationship automaticallyi until they are all completed.
+If you have Start and Stop logging on from within the Add2Exchange Console, Services, Utility, it will put a success audit of that module in the Add2Exchange Event log.
 You can conveniently access that from the White DidItBetter MMC icon on the desktop or from Event viewer.msc.

-Then when done with Calendars, it waits another 60 seconds and then does Contacts and then Tasks, then it will wait until the appropriate interval and do them again.
+Then when done with each folder type, it waits another 60 seconds and then does Contacts and then Tasks, etc, then it will wait until the appropriate interval and do them again.
 They will not run simultaneously, but wait for the next cycle.
 Each will put a success audit in the log.
 Add2Exchange will always report all errors and Start and Stop logging is normal and will tell you how long it takes for each sync cycle for each folder type.

 If you have issues, please communicate to Support the "free way" (comes with every license) is to send any of your event log failures, together with an Export of your Setup (Help- Export) attached to an email support request here: /support-request.aspx